mglev1n/display-item-order/README.md

 # display-item-order

 A Quarto extension that collects and organizes figures, tables, and other cross-referenced items at the end of your document.
-This extension was designed with academic writing in mind, where these display items are frequently organized at the end of a document.
+This extension was designed with academic writing in mind, where display items are frequently organized at the end of a document.
 Future versions may include more customization options for ordering, styling, and ignoring certain cross-referenced items.

 ## Installing